JakeSSRN/LLM-Wiki/README.md

 # “Flavors” of Models
-Some of these are base models, some of them are model modification techniques.
+Some of these are base models, some of them are model modification techniques.\

+**Chat** - a model that has been trained on chat-style interactions.
+Feels more conversational and can handle multi-trun interactions better.

 **LLaMA** - built on Google’s Transformer architecture.
 Very common and well integrated.
 Strong with factual tasks and question answering, weaker with creative tasks and coding.
 Base context of 4096 tokens.